 Howick Primary School is a decile 8, urban primary school in East Auckland which features vast and picturesque grounds.
-It comprises over 350 students from Year 1 to Year 6 and includes the Montessori Academy, which caters for students from age 6 to 11.
+It comprises over 370 students from Year 1 to Year 6 and includes the Montessori Academy, which caters for students from ages 6 to 11.

-We use modern, up to date tools to access learning such as touch panel TVs, Chrome books, tablets etc to enhance educational opportunities for all learners and enables online, any place, anytime learning.
-Our bright and child-centred library has a wide range of books – both hard and digital copies, with devices available for three dimensional engagement.
+We use modern, up-to-date tools to access learning such as touch panel TVs, Chromebooks, tablets etc to enhance educational opportunities for all learners and enable online, any place, anytime learning.
+Our bright and child-centred library has a wide range of books – both hard and digital copies, with devices available for three-dimensional engagement.
 Each class is developing a maker space to enable students to explore and create technological solutions.

 Our highly skilled Music Specialist conducts our two choirs, teaches all classes music and teaches singing to all students.
 Students can join several instrumental groups and be tutored by external tutors in guitar, drums, ukulele, piano, etc.

 Howick Primary School has both a Special Needs Coordinator and a Learning Support coordinator who oversee students with special needs as well as our gifted and talented students.
 We have an English Learning Teacher for our English Second Language students.

 We are an Enviro school with a part-time teacher dedicated to whole-school infusion of future-focused sustainability principles.
 We have an orchard, beehives and outdoor classroom around our current vege gardens to support learning as well as composting, worm farms and bokashi bins to forge a zero waste agenda.
 We are a “Garden to Table” school where students learn how to Grow, Harvest, Prepare and Share food from our own gardens.